ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 # Disambiguation

 The term "Remote Attestation" is a common expression and often associated with certain properties.
 The term "Remote" in this context does not necessarily refer to a remote system entitiy in the scope of network topologies or the Internet.
-It rather refers to a decoupled system or different computing contexts, which also could be present localy as components of a composite device.
-Examples include: a Trusted Execution Environment (TEE), Baseboard Management Controllers (BMCs), as well as other phyiscal or logical protected execution environements.
+It rather refers to a decoupled system or different computing context, which also could be present locally as components of a composite device.
+Examples include: a Trusted Execution Environment (TEE), Baseboard Management Controllers (BMCs), as well as other phyiscal or logical protected/isolated execution environements.

 # Scope

-This document focusses on a generic interaction model between Verifiers and Attestors.
+This document focuses on a generic interaction model between Verifiers and Attestors.
 Complementary processes, functions and activities that are required for a complete semantic binding of RATS are not in scope.
-Examples include: Identity establishment or key enrollment/revocation.
+Examples include: identity establishment, key enrollment, and revocation.
+Furthermore, any processes and activities that go beyond carrying out the remote attestation process are out of scope.
+For instance, using the result or claim of a remote attestation that is emitted by the Verifier, such as triggering remediation actions and recovery processes, as well as the remediation actions and recovery processes themselves, are out of scope.

 # Component Roles